Freedom of Russia Legion: Reactions

 The Russian government has responded to the Legion both legally and with propaganda.
 On 22 June 2022, Nikolay Okhlopkov, a Russian anti-war activist from Yakutsk, was arrested because the authorities accused him of "wanting to join the Legion."
 The Legion denied any link with Okhlopkov.
 On 14 July 2022, Putin signed a new law, under which Russian citizens can be imprisoned for up to 20 years if they "defect to the side of the enemy during an armed conflict or hostilities."

 In March 2023 the Supreme Court of Russia declared the Legion a terrorist group meaning citizens who join can face up to 20 years in jail.

 Russian state media has rarely mentioned "Freedom of Russia" during 2022.
 For example, as of July 2022, RT had only one video which mentioned the Legion.

-State-controlled Russian media and pro-Kremlin Telegram channels have promoted claims calling the Legion fake or alleging it was created by Ukrainian intelligence.
+Scepticism regarding the unit's existence

+Both state-controlled and independent Russian media and analysts, such as the Conflict Intelligence Team, expressed doubts about the Legion's existence as a combat unit.

 Illia Ponomarenko, defense and security reporter at The Kyiv Independent, commented to The Moscow Times: "There might be some [Russian] fighters, but whether it is organized in the way it is presented remains an open question ...
 It's clearer with the International Legion – there is a large number [of foreign soldiers] and they did take part in combat, for example, in Irpin, Sievierodonetsk and Lysychansk, but little is known about the [Freedom of Russia] legion."
 The Moscow Times also cited the report in Harper's Magazine which "described how Ukraine did not have the capacity to process and deploy foreign fighters who flocked to the country in the weeks after the invasion, and suggested foreign units were more PR than reality".

+The Civil Council stated that the Russian Volunteer Corps is the only unit composed of Russian citizens in the Armed Forces of Ukraine, in contrast to the Freedom of Russia Legion, which "to this day is shrouded in a veil of mystery".
+Some volunteers who joined the Civil Council said that their attempts to contact the Legion's recruiters failed.
+Several Russian POWs who publicly joined the Legion were later exchanged, with some subsequently appearing in Russian media "exposing" Ukraine and making claims about torture in captivity.